d0rc/agent-os/examples/who-is-jimmy-apples/README.md

 # Developing with AgencyOS

-`agency.yaml` is a YAML file that defines the agency.
+`agency.yaml` is a YAML file that defines the agency, the file is just loaded during example start-up.
 The agency is comprised of a list of agents, and each agent can be any computational procedure you choose.
 The definition includes:

 - An initial prompt;
 - An initial context, which is a map of variables passed to the templating engine along with the initial prompt;